-The United States is one pretty diverse and vast country to visit… and you know what, that’s what makes it so special.
+The United States is a pretty diverse and vast country to visit.
+And, you know what, that’s what makes it so special.
 It has a huge mix of the best hikes in the USA that are dotted all across the country.

 Take a look below at some of my firm favourites.